-According to Qardhawi, professional zakat in Arabic is called zakâh rawâtib al-muwazzafīn (salary employment Zakat) or zakâh kasb al-amal wa al-mihan al-hurrah (Zakat derived from salary and private job) (Al-Qardhawi, 2017).
-According to Tim Emir (2016), professional Zakat is divided into two categories: (1) kasb al-'amal, which means professional workers attached to a company and earning a salary; (2) Al-mihan Al-hurrah, which means freelancers without company attachment, such as independent doctors, developers, lawyers, artists, tailors, and carpenters.
+According to Qardhawi, Professional Zakat in Arabic term is called zakâh rawâtib almuwazzafin (salary employment zakat) or zakâh kasb al-amal wa al-mihan al-hurrah (zakat derived from salary and private job) (Al-Qardhawi, 2017).
+According to Tim Emir (2016), Professional Zakat is divided into two categories (1) kasb al-'amal, which means professional workers attached to a company and earn a salary; (2) al-mihan al-ḥurrah, which means freelancer without company attachment, such as an independent doctor, developer, lawyer, artist, tailor, and carpenter.

-Professional Zakat is categorized under contemporary Fiqh, which means the classical jurisprudents did not elaborate on this type of Zakat before.
-Thus, the source of opinion refers to contemporary jurists such as Yūsuf Al-Qarḍawi and Wahbah Az-Zuḥaili.
-According to Hadi (2010), the lack of classical Fiqh literature on professional zakat explains why this type of Zakat is still on contemporary jurist Ijtihad.
-The debate on professional Zakat is divided into two groups.
-The first group opined that professional Zakat did not compulsory since this type of Zakat is not exist in the prophet era, according to classical scholars such as Ibnu Qayyim, Ibnu Hazm, Ibnu Ṣaibah, and Malik.
-In contrast, the second group argued that the professional Zakat is obligatory for all Muslims based on contemporary scholars' opinions such as Abd Al-Wahhâb Khallâf, Abu Zahrah, and Abd Al-Raḥman Ḥasan (Yayuli et al., 2022).
+Professional Zakat is categorized under contemporary fiqh, which means the classical jurisprudents did not elaborate on this type of zakat before.
+Thus, the source of opinion refers to contemporary jurists such as Yūsuf Al-Qarḍawi dan Wahbah Az-Zuḥaili.
+According to Hadi (2010), the lack of classical fiqh literature on Professional Zakat explains this type of zakat is still on contemporary jurist Ijtihad.
+The debate on professional zakat is divided into two groups.
+The first group opined that professional zakat is not compulsory since this type of zakat is not exist in the prophet era according to classical scholars such as Ibnu Qayyim, Ibnu Hazm, Ibnu Ṣaibah, and Malik.
+In contrast, the second group argued that the professional zakat is obliged for all Muslims based on contemporary scholars' opinions such as Abd Al-Wahhâb Khallâf, Abu Zahrah, and Abd Al-Raḥman Ḥasan (Yayuli et al., 2022).

-Professional Zakat is governed in Indonesia by the Indonesian Republic Act 23/2011 Zakat, which classified professional Zakat as a component of Zakat Maal.
-The Act was clarified by Ministry of Religion rule 52/2014, which specified that professional Zakat payments should be made immediately upon salary receipt, without waiting for Haul, while the annual Nishab is equivalent to 524 kilograms of rice.
-This rule differs from the Fatwa of the Indonesian Sharia Board (MUI) number 3/2003, which said that professional Zakat payments should be made after Haul and the Nishab, which is equivalent to 85 grams of gold annually.
+In Indonesia, the regulation of professional zakat is laid under the Indonesian Republic Act 23/2011 zakat, which put professional zakat as part of Zakat Maal.
+The Act was explained by the regulation of Ministry of Religion 52/2014, which stated the professional Zakat payment should be directly after receiving the salary without waiting for Haul while the Nishab is equal to 524-kilogram rice per year.
+This regulation is different from the Fatwa of Indonesian Sharia Board (MUI) number 3/2003, which stated that the payment of professional zakat should be waiting for Haul and the Nishab is equal to 85-gram gold per year

 Zakat compliance has its root in Islamic teaching as the fourth pillar of Islam.
-The compliance of Zakat is not only to fulfill the obligation but also to purify the soul of Muslims, as stated in The Qur'an Surah Al-A'laa: "Successful indeed are those who purify themselves."
-According to Kamil (2002), compliance with Zakat is the payment of Zakat in line with the fatwa and regulations established by the Zakat authorities (Kamil, 2002).
-Zulkifli and Sanep (2011) explain that Zakat compliance means payment of Zakat through official Zakat institutions rather than paying Zakat directly to Mustahik.
+The compliance of zakat is not only to fulfill the obligation but also to purify the soul of Muslims, as stated in The Qur'an Surah Al-A'laa: "Successful indeed are those who purify themselves."
+According to Kamil (2002), compliance with zakat is the payment of zakat in line with the Fatwa and regulations established by the Zakat authorities Kamil (2002).
+Zulkifli and Sanep (2011) explain that Zakat compliance means payment of zakat through official Zakat institutions rather than paying zakat directly to Mustahik.

-Islam distinguishes Zakat compliance from tax compliance since Zakat is one of Islam's responsibilities (Diabi, 1993).
-Another explanation by Ram Al Jaffri (2010) states that Zakat compliance depends on individual Muslim reasons for making decisions to obey Allah's commands as an obligation for Muslims and the rules issued by Zakat authorities.
-This regulation also exists in Indonesia, which explains the requirement of Zakat for individuals who have reached the Nishab.
+Islam distinguishes zakat compliance from tax compliance since zakat is one of Islam's responsibilities (Diabi, 1993).
+Another explanation by Ram Al Jaffri (2010) states that zakat compliance depends on individual Muslim reasons for making decisions to obey Allah's commands as an obligation for Muslims and the rules issued by zakat authorities.
+This regulation also exists in Indonesia, which explains to require zakat for individuals who have reached the nishab.